Scribouilli/toctoctoc/README.md

     - `GITHUB_OAUTH_APP_CLIENT_ID`: Github app oauth client id
     - `GITHUB_OAUTH_APP_CLIENT_SECRET`: Github app oauth secret id
     - `PORT`: Port this server will listen to
+    - `HOST`: Host this server will listen to

     or put them in an `.env` file.